zchee/neovim-wiki/Code-overview.md

 ## Jumping around

 First of all, use `ctags -R` to generate a tags file, so that you can use the `:tag` command to jump around the source code.
-Exhuberent ctags has some difficulty with neovim, so you may want to install [Universal Ctags](https://github.com/universal-ctags/ctags).
+Exuberant ctags has some difficulty with neovim, so you may want to install [Universal Ctags](https://github.com/universal-ctags/ctags).

 To jump to a function or variable definition, move the cursor on the name and use the `CTRL-]` command.
 Use `CTRL-T` or `CTRL-O` to jump back.